jvranish/websocketd_examples/README.md

 # websocketd_examples
 A few examples of using websocketd to visualize output from a command line utility

+To run the examples, you'll need [http://websocketd.com](websocketd) and base installs of ruby and python.

 ## ADC readings charting example
 To try out the adc example: